 I have Waterproof Shoes, do I need Waterproof Socks?

 The simplest answer is yes.
 Even with the best pair of waterproof boots, you still want a pair of waterproof socks, depending on the activity you’re doing.
 If it’s raining, there’s always a possibility of droplets of water running down the top of your shoe and going into your socks.
 And then, there’s not much you can do about it because you need to finish your hike or activity and you might have an extra pair of socks in your bag, but won’t the same happen again?
-Better to be safe than sorry!
-It might be an investment, but as I mentioned earlier, they do last for a good amount of time.
+It might be an investment, but as I mentioned earlier, they do last for a long time.

 What does Waterproof Rating on Socks Mean?

-Everything has got a price and if you’re willing to pay more for your waterproof socks, you will get something of better quality.
+Everything has got a price and if you’re willing to pay more to keep your feet dry, then you will get something of better quality.
 It all comes down to what sport you’re doing and for how long you’ll do it.

 I love hiking.
 From the Camino de Santiago to the West Highland Way in Scotland or simply a great day hike on the weekend.
 Hiking refreshes me, my mind, and keeps my body reasonably fit.
 So far I have walked three Camino routes and many other long distance hikes in the UK, Canada, and around the rest of Europe.
 One of the best was my hike up Ben Nevis.